aahepburn/aahepburn/README.md

 # About Me

 Alexander is a data scientist and researcher specialising in natural language processing and causality.
 His interdisciplinary background allows him to serve as a bridge between STEM and non-technical professionals.
-He believes in openness in communication, and robustness when designing solutions.

 He is currently based out of Amsterdam and is open for work.